goschtl/zope/bluebream/trunk/README.txt

 Features
 --------

-A few features distinguish BlueBream from other Python web
+Here are the features distinguishing BlueBream from other Python web frameworks:
-frameworks:

-- BlueBream is built on top of the `Zope Tool Kit
+- BlueBream is built on top of the `Zope Toolkit
   <http://docs.zope.org/zopetoolkit>`_ (ZTK), which has many years of
   experience proving it meets the demanding requirements for stable, scalable software.

-- BlueBream uses the powerful and familiar Buildout_ system written in Python.
+- BlueBream uses the powerful and familiar Buildout_ building system written in Python.

 - BlueBream employs the Zope Object Database ZODB_, a transactional object database, providing extremely powerful and easy to use